×

 We asked people if there is a lot of crime.
 They answered:

 "Yes, San Pedro Sula in Honduras has a high crime rate.
 It has been known for its significant problems with gang violence and drug trafficking.
 The city has been identified as one of the most dangerous cities in the world due to its high homicide rate.
 Crimes such as robbery, assault, and carjacking are also common.
 The high crime rate is largely attributed to poverty, political instability, and the influence of organized crime groups.
-Despite efforts by the government and international organizations to curb crime, San Pedro Sula continues to struggle with these issues," commented one expat who made the move to San Pedro Sula.
+Despite efforts by the government and international organizations to curb crime, San Pedro Sula continues to struggle with these issues," said one expat who made the move to San Pedro Sula.

 Is there a lot of diversity?
 Are people in San Pedro Sula accepting of differences?